This post has been updated and re-released to reflect recent gear recommendations.

 Catch Falling Leaves with Your Camera

 This is a great technique that can only be achieved on a very windy day.
 If you have ever walked through a forest in the fall on a windy day, you know the magic feeling of the leaves falling around you.
 Capturing this scene can be a challenge, though.
 One picture does not convey the feeling of falling leaves, you only see a few in a single exposure.
 I captured the image below by setting my camera to burst mode, and firing off 30 shots in a row.
 Later, I combined these in Photoshop using Auto-Align and Auto-Merge or Blend to bring them all into one shot, which captured the feeling rather than just a moment.
+You can really capture the essence of fall color with some added creativity.

-Creative Panning for Fall Photography Effects
+Creative Panning for Fall Color Photography Effects

 Set your camera to a slow shutter speed (around 1/4th second, but play around) and pan you camera while taking the photo.
 You will end up with an abstract, painterly rendition of the fall.
 Try panning up and down, left and right, zoom your lens during the exposure, turn the camera, change your focus, let your creativity flow!